 - ½ cup finely chopped seedless watermelon

-- 5 chocolate sandwich cookies, crumbled
+- 5 oreo sandwich cookies, crumbled

 - 1 ¼ cups Almond Breeze Vanilla Unsweetened Almondmilk

-- ½ cup full-fat plain greek yogurt
+- ½ cup plain dairy free yogurt or plain greek yogurt

 - ¼ cup pure maple syrup

 - Layer some of the watermelon and crumbled sandwich cookies into each of your ice pop molds, filling them almost all the way to the top (I alternate between watermelon and cookies so they are evenly distributed).
 Set aside.

 - Add the milk, yogurt and maple syrup to a medium bowl or a large measuring cup and whisk until well combined and smooth.
 Pour the mixture into the ice pop molds to fill.